aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 Lifecycle Functions:

 * on\_init: Used to initialize the extension instance, such as setting the extension's configuration.
 * on\_start: Used to start the extension instance, such as establishing connections to external services.
 The extension will not receive messages until on\_start is completed.
-In on\_start, you can use the ten.get\_property API to retrieve the extension's configuration.
+In on\_start, you can use the aptima.get\_property API to retrieve the extension's configuration.
 * on\_stop: Used to stop the extension instance, such as closing connections to external services.
 * on\_deinit: Used to destroy the extension instance, such as releasing memory resources.

 Message Handling Functions:

 * on\_cmd/on\_data/on\_pcm\_frame/on\_image\_frame: These are callback methods used to receive messages of four different types.
-For more information on TEN message types, you can refer to the [message-system](https://github.com/TEN-framework/ten_framework/blob/main/docs/ten_framework/message_system.md)
+For more information on APTIMA message types, you can refer to the [message-system](https://github.com/APTIMA-framework/ten_framework/blob/main/docs/ten_framework/message_system.md)

-The ten::extension\_t class provides default implementations for these functions, and developers can override them according to their needs.
+The aptima::extension\_t class provides default implementations for these functions, and developers can override them according to their needs.

 #### Registering the Extension

-After defining the extension, it needs to be registered as an addon in the TEN runtime.
+After defining the extension, it needs to be registered as an addon in the APTIMA runtime.
 For example, in the `first_cxx_extension/src/main.cc` file, the registration code is as follows:

 ```
 TEN_CPP_REGISTER_ADDON_AS_EXTENSION(first_cxx_extension, first_cxx_extension_extension_t);
 ```

-* TEN\_CPP\_REGISTER\_ADDON\_AS\_EXTENSION is a macro provided by the TEN runtime for registering extension addons.
+* APTIMA\_CPP\_REGISTER\_ADDON\_AS\_EXTENSION is a macro provided by the APTIMA runtime for registering extension addons.
   * The first parameter is the name of the addon, which serves as a unique identifier for the addon.
 It will be used to define the extension in the graph using a declarative approach.
-  * The second parameter is the implementation class of the extension, which is the class that inherits from ten::extension\_t.
+  * The second parameter is the implementation class of the extension, which is the class that inherits from aptima::extension\_t.

 Please note that the addon name must be unique because it is used as a unique index to find the implementation in the graph.